mbaldessari/iib-utils/README.md

 ## Usage

+By default the operator to be installed from the IIB is `openshift-gitops-operator`.
+You can override this through the `OPERATOR` env variable.

 ### OCP 4.13 and onwards

 Since 4.13 supports an internal registry that can cope with v2 docker manifests, we